|

 Upper Mid Range: The ADGE Apartments in Surrey Hills get outstanding reviews for the central location.
 It’s a trendy part of town near Oxford Street, with cafes and nightlife.

-If you’re arriving at late night or leaving early in the morning, a hotel near Sydney airport is one of the best places to stay.
+A hotel near Sydney Airport is one of the best places to stay in Sydney as a tourist if you are arriving late at night or leaving early in the morning.
 The airport is only 8 kilometres from the CBD and there are good transport links.
-Here are some great hotel options:
+Here are some of the best hotel options:

 Kite surfing on Botany Bay Sydney